French National-Collectivist Party: Conflicts and repression

 Scholar Dietrich Orlow notes that the PFNC was viewed as a potential ally by some agents of Nazi Germany, though even these observers "saw little future for [its] influence".
-Dunan recounts that Clémenti was a frequent guest as Nazi Party rallies, and had befriended its chief propagandist, Julius Streicher.
+Dunan recounts that Clémenti was a frequent guest at Nazi Party rallies, and had befriended its chief propagandist, Julius Streicher.
 In July–August 1934, the PFNC was effectively absorbed by Coston's movement; Clémenti took over as the Francistes president.
 The entire movement fell apart once Clémenti seduced Coston's estranged wife, meaning that the National Communists were again an independent group.
 In this early period, the reestablished party could only field the minimum number required for registration, leading the group to dissolve itself in 1936.
 Le Pays Libre! was also closed down a year later.

 Some evidence suggest that during late 1936 and early 1937 the PFNC remained active in opposition to the Popular Front government, which it identified as a "Jewish" cartel.
 Peak agitation in support of rattachism was reached by the party in October 1936, with Clémenti openly calling for a military attack on Belgium.
 His article, published in support of the Walloon fascist Léon Degrelle (deemed a persona non grata on French territory), was described by French authorities as a tense moment in Belgium–France relations.
 The party was especially critical of the pro-government trade union federation, or General Confederation of Labor, inciting workers to rebel against it.
 However, the PFNC also had a consuming rivalry with Jacques Doriot's far-right organization, called French Popular Party (PPF).
 Clémenti described Doriot as an agent of the Jews and a covert, unrepentant Marxist.